 What Makes SRV's Tone

-Before we touch the Helix, you need to understand what made Stevie Ray Vaughan sound like Stevie Ray Vaughan.
-The gear mattered, but it only mattered because of how he used it.
+Before touching the Helix, you need to understand what made that tone work.
+The gear mattered.
+But it only mattered because of how he used it.

 SRV's tone was built on a few key elements:

-- Heavy strings — .013 gauge on the high E, sometimes heavier.
-This is critical.
+- Heavy strings: .013 gauge on the high E, sometimes heavier.
 Heavy strings produce more output, more sustain, and a fatter fundamental tone.
 They also require serious hand strength, which contributed to his aggressive pick attack.

-- Fender Stratocaster with the neck pickup — Number One, his primary Strat, had a 1959 body, a 1962 neck, and a left-handed tremolo bar setup on a right-handed guitar.
-The neck pickup was his home base — warm, round, and thick.
+- Fender Stratocaster with the neck pickup: Number One, his primary Strat, had a 1959 body, a 1962 neck, and a left-handed tremolo bar setup on a right-handed guitar.
+The neck pickup was home base: warm, round, and thick.

-- Tube Screamer into a cranked Fender amp — This is the core of the tone.
-An Ibanez TS808 (and later a TS10) set as a mid-boost, pushing the front end of a Fender Vibroverb, Super Reverb, or Dumble Steel String Singer that was already breaking up on its own.
+- Tube Screamer into a cranked Fender amp: An Ibanez TS808 (and later a TS10) set as a mid-boost, pushing the front end of a Fender Vibroverb, Super Reverb, or Dumble Steel String Singer that was already breaking up on its own.
+The pedal was not the dirt source.
+The amp was.
+(Our Tube Screamer settings guide covers this clean-boost approach and four other configurations.)

 The last point is the hardest to replicate on a modeler.
-But we can get surprisingly close with the right settings.
+But the right settings get surprisingly close.

 The Amp Model: US Double Nrm

-SRV actually used several amps, including Vibroverbs and Super Reverbs, but the Twin Reverb is the closest match in the Helix library to the clean-but-on-the-edge character of his tone.
+SRV actually used several amps (Vibroverbs, Super Reverbs, the Dumble).
+But the Twin Reverb is the closest match in the Helix library to the clean-but-on-the-edge character of his tone.
 The normal channel (not the vibrato channel) gives you a flatter, more direct response that takes pedals beautifully.

 Amp Settings

-- Drive: 5.5-6.0 — You want the amp just starting to break up on its own.
-Not clean, not crunchy — right at that sweet spot where hard picking causes the amp to bark.
+- Drive: about 11 o'clock.
+You want the amp just starting to break up on its own.
+Not clean.
+Not crunchy.
+Right at that edge where hard picking causes the amp to bark.

-- Master: 8.0-10.0 — Crank this.
-On a modeler, the master volume affects the power amp modeling — sag, compression, and harmonic content.
-Higher master = more of that cranked-amp feel.
+- Master: around 3 o'clock to full.
+Crank this.
+On a modeler, the master volume affects the power amp modeling: sag, compression, and harmonic richness.
+Higher master equals more of that cranked-amp feel where the notes bloom outward instead of just getting louder.

-- Sag: 6.0-7.0 (if available in the advanced settings) — This simulates the power supply compression of a tube amp running hard.
-More sag = more squish and bloom on your notes.
+- Sag: about 1 o'clock (if available in the advanced settings).
+Simulates the power supply compression of a tube amp running hard.
+More sag means more squish and bloom on your notes.

-- Ripple: 5.0 — Power supply ripple contributes to that organic, living feel.
+- Ripple: noon.
+Power supply ripple contributes to that organic, living feel.

 The Drive Block: Scream 808

 This is where the magic happens.
-The Scream 808 is Helix's TS808 model, and it's the most important block in the entire patch.
+The Scream 808 is Helix's TS808 model, and it is the most important block in the entire patch.

-Here's the thing most people get wrong: the Tube Screamer in an SRV context is not a distortion pedal.
-It's a mid-boost and a signal conditioner.
-SRV ran his TS808 with the gain relatively low — the overdrive came from the amp, not the pedal.
+Here is what most people get wrong.
+The Tube Screamer in an SRV context is not a distortion pedal.
+It is a mid-boost and a signal conditioner.
+SRV ran his TS808 with the gain relatively low; the overdrive came from the amp, not the pedal.
 The Tube Screamer pushed the amp harder, added a midrange hump that gave his Strat more body, and tightened the low end.

 Scream 808 Settings

-- Gain: 3.0-4.0 — This is low.
+- Gain: around 9 o'clock to 10 o'clock.
+This is low.
 Lower than you think.
-The TS is not your dirt source; the amp is.
+The TS is not your dirt source.
+The amp is.
 The gain adds a touch of hair, but the real job is done by the level knob.

-- Tone: 5.5-6.0 — Right around noon or slightly above.
-Too high and it gets shrill.
+- Tone: about 11 o'clock to noon.
+Right around noon or slightly below.
+Push the tone past 1 o'clock and it starts to get shrill with a Strat neck pickup.
 Too low and you lose the cut.

-- Level: 7.0-8.0 — This is the key setting.
+- Level: around 2 o'clock.
+This is the key setting.
 The level controls how hard the Scream 808 pushes the amp model.
-Higher level = more amp breakup, more sustain, more SRV.
+Higher level means more amp breakup, more sustain, more of that Texas sound.

 Place the Scream 808 before the amp block.
-This is non-negotiable — it's a front-of-amp effect.
+Non-negotiable.
+It is a front-of-amp effect.

 The Cab: Getting the Speaker Right

-SRV's tone came through various Fender combo speakers — Jensen, JBL, and Electro-Voice speakers in different combos.
-The Helix cab that gets closest is:
+SRV's tone came through various Fender combo speakers (Jensen, JBL, and Electro-Voice) in different combos.
+The Helix cab that gets closest:

-1x12 US Double — This is the matching cab for the Twin Reverb model.
+1x12 US Double: The matching cab for the Twin Reverb model.
 It works, but you can improve on it.

-For a more authentic SRV tone, try these approaches:
+For a more authentic tone, try these approaches:

 Option 1: Stock Helix Cab